RuolinZheng08/FastHCADecoder/README.md

 # HCA Decoder

-All credits go to the [original authors](https://github.com/KinoMyu/FastHCADecoder) of this repo.
-I can't believe this efficient, lightweight command line tool remains in obscurity because of language barriers, so I decided to translate the error messages in the source files and add some useful resources like uncovered HCA keys for popular games.
+All credits go to the [original authors](https://github.com/KinoMyu/FastHCADecoder) of the code.

+This efficient, lightweight command line tool has remained in obscurity because of language barriers.
+To promote this tool, I translated the error messages and command line outputs, and added some useful resources like uncovered HCA keys for popular games.

-# Usage
+# Build Info and Usage

 ```
 make